thutahw/tp/docs/UserGuide.md

 All of these can be done easily with just a few keystrokes!
 Baymax's distinguishing feature is our special built-in calendar view -- it shows you how busy a particular day or week is at a glance, so that you can help patients make quick decisions on the ground!
 What are you waiting for?
-Head on to Section 2, “Quick Start”!
+Head on to Section 2, “Quick start”!

 --------------------------------------------------------------------------------

-## 2. Quick Start
+## 2. Quick start

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest version of Baymax from [here](https://github.com/AY2021S1-CS2103T-W12-3/tp/releases).
+2. Download the latest version of `Baymax.jar` from [here](https://github.com/AY2021S1-CS2103T-W12-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your Baymax application.